serilog/serilog-sinks-opentelemetry/README.md

 ### Endpoint and protocol

-The default endpoint is `http://localhost:4317/v1/logs`, which will send logs formatted as a protobuf payload to an OpenTelemetry collector running on the same machine over the gRPC protocol.
+The default endpoint is `http://localhost:4317`, which will send logs to an OpenTelemetry collector running on the same machine over the gRPC protocol.
 This is appropriate for testing or for using a local OpenTelemetry collector as a proxy for a downstream logging service.

 In most production scenarios, you will want to set an endpoint.
 To do so, add the `endpoint` argument to the `WriteTo.OpenTelemetry()` call.
-This must be the **full** URL to an OTLP/gRPC endpoint.

 You may also want to set the protocol explicitly.
 The supported values
 are:

-- `OtlpProtocol.GrpcProtobuf`: Sends a protobuf representation of the OpenTelemetry Logs over a gRPC connection.
+- `OtlpProtocol.Grpc`: Sends a protobuf representation of the OpenTelemetry Logs over a gRPC connection (the default).
 - `OtlpProtocol.HttpProtobuf`: Sends a protobuf representation of the OpenTelemetry Logs over an HTTP connection.

-Sending OpenTelemetry logs as a JSON payload is not currently supported.
+When the `OtlpProtocol.HttpProtobuf` option is specified, the endpoint URL **must** include the full path, for example `http://localhost:4318/v1/logs`.

 ### Resource attributes